 - Our business, operations and supply chain have been, and may continue to be, materially and adversely affected by the ongoing Covid pandemic. - We have encountered, and may continue to encounter, delays in, and impediments to the progress of our clinical trials or fail to demonstrate the safety and efficacy of our product candidates. - We may not be successful in our efforts to use our gene therapy technology platform to build a pipeline of additional product candidates, and we may not be successful in our efforts to create innovative programs, platform technologies or other technologies to be competitive with others. - We may not be successful in our efforts to in-license or acquire product candidates that align with our research and development strategy, and any such transactions may not achieve the expected cash flows or could result in additional costs and challenges. - Our manufacturing facility is subject to significant government regulations and approvals.
-If we fail to comply with these regulations or to maintain these approvals our business could be materially harmed. - Our resources might be adversely affected if we are unable to successfully complete pre-approval inspections required by regulators or meet our supply needs and obligations, which could adversely affect our ability to sufficiently meet our future production needs or regulatory filing or approval timelines. - We cannot predict when or if we will obtain marketing approval to commercialize any of our product candidates, or whether they will be commercially successful once approved.
-If we are unable to successfully commercialize our product candidates or experience significant delays in doing so, our business could be materially harmed. - We are exposed to a number of external factors such as competition, insurance coverage of and pricing and reimbursement for our product candidates that may adversely affect our product revenue and that may cause our business to suffer.
+If we fail to comply with these regulations or to maintain these approvals our business could be materially harmed. - We cannot predict when our partner, CSL Behring, will obtain marketing approval to commercialize the product candidate for Hemophilia B, when or if a first sale of etranacogene dezaparvovec occurs, or whether etranacogene dezaparvovec will be commercially successful once approved.
+If our partner is unable to achieve marketing approval and successfully commercializes etranacogene dezaparvovec or experiences significant delays in doing so, our business could be materially harmed. - We are exposed to a number of external factors such as competition, insurance coverage of and pricing and reimbursement for our product candidates that may adversely affect our product revenue and that may cause our business to suffer.
 We also have experienced and could continue to experience increased competition for, and compensation expenses associated with employee recruiting and employee retention, which could adversely affect our business. - We rely, and expect to continue to rely, on third parties to conduct, supervise, and monitor our preclinical studies and clinical trials, and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such trials or failing to comply with regulatory requirements. - We rely on licenses of intellectual property from third parties, and such licenses may not provide adequate rights or may not be available in the future on commercially reasonable terms or at all, and our licensors may be unable to obtain and maintain patent protection for the technology or products that we license from them. - If we are unable to obtain and maintain patent protection for our technology and products, or if the scope of the patent protection is not sufficiently broad, our ability to successfully commercialize our products may be impaired. - Our reliance on third parties may require us to share our trade secrets, which could increase the possibility that a competitor will discover them or that our trade secrets will be misappropriated or disclosed.